 YouthBuild was founded by Dorothy Stoneman in East Harlem, New York.
-The movement has grown to impact thousands across the globe with education and skills training.
+The movement has grown to impact thousands of young people around the world with positive youth development, education, and workforce readiness and career training.

 In 1978, Dorothy Stoneman asked the young people she worked with as a teacher and organizer in East Harlem, New York, how they would change their community if they had adult support.